 Platform operations overview

-Qlik Cloud has been built with a set of APIs that allow provisioning, configuration, and hydration of Qlik Cloud tenants to serve automated deployment pipelines alongside your software and customer lifecycles.
+Qlik Cloud has been built with a set of APIs that allow provisioning, configuration, and hydration of Qlik Cloud tenants to serve automated deployment pipelines alongside your software, development, and customer lifecycles.

-The tutorials in this section provide information on how to leverage Qlik Cloud to support your applications via embedded analytics, as well as covering important considerations for your deployments.
+The tutorials in this section provide information on how to leverage Qlik Cloud to support your use cases, as well as covering important considerations for your deployments.
 The topics and terminology below will be explored in more detail as you progress through the tutorials.

 Qlik Cloud's multitenant model